osoroco/pySpotiTray/README.md

 ## Usage
 Be sure to chmod +x

-Invoke app with preferred launch method (run dialog, add to menu, etc)
+Open spotify, then invoke this app with your preferred launch method (run dialog, add to menu, etc)